freerange/site/soups/blog/working-remotely.snip.markdown

 ### Not even a new problem

-[James M][] already knows all about this; not living in London, he's worked remotely for years now.
+[James M][] already knows all about this; not living in London, he's worked remotely on a reasonably regular basis for years now.

 <img width="100%" src="http://gofreerange.com/images/blog/skype.png" title="Keep talking" />